joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 If your embellishment is a 1, are you necessarily wrong for doing that?
 Is this one of those times lying is okay?

-You could argue, all else being equal, someone who knows X that takes 15 minutes to learn is a better candidate than someone who doesn't know X.
+_AGAINST_: You could argue, all else being equal, someone who knows X that takes 15 minutes to learn is a better candidate than someone who doesn't know X.

-At the same time, you could argue that there's no such thing as "all else being equal" since we live in a giant chaotic system that doesn't allow us to definitively say "this is a better candidate" based on this specific skill.
-Maybe they do know X, but they're going to argue with Jerry, the senior developer, a lot more and cause less productivity for the team in total - there are uncountably infinite scenarios like this.
+_FOR_: However, you could argue that there's no such thing as "all else being equal" since we live in a giant chaotic system that doesn't allow us to definitively say "this is a better candidate" based on this specific skill.

+For example, maybe they do know X, but they're going to argue with Jerry, the senior developer, a lot more and cause less productivity for the team in total.
+You can't infer business value from small skills like that with any certainty.

-You could argue that true, you can't know how much value someone will add, but the probability given they know X is ever so slightly higher.
+_AGAINST_: You could argue that, true, you can't know how much value someone will add, but the probability given they know X is ever so slightly higher.

-Then again, you could also argue that the above difference, while true, is statistically insignificant and has no validity.
+_FOR_: Then again, you could also argue that the above difference, while true, is statistically insignificant and therefore has no validity.

-You could argue that you shouldn't embellish whatsoever, since it's not your business what an employer wants to hire for.
+_AGAINST_: You could argue that you shouldn't embellish whatsoever, since it's not your business what an employer wants to hire for.

-Then again, you could also argue that it's not the employer's business to know a complete profile of what you're capable of - that it's only their business to know if you can do their job.
+_FOR_: Then again, you could also argue that it's not the employer's business to know a complete profile of what you're capable of - that it's only their business to know if you can do their job.

-You could argue: everyone has to eat.
+_FOR_: You also could argue: everyone has to eat.
 In other words, you're not wrong for doing what you have to in order to survive - which in this case, means embellishing to get a job to get money to get food.

-However, you could also argue: it's not an employers' responsibility to feed everyone.
+_AGAINST_: However, you could also argue: it's not an employers' responsibility to feed everyone.

-I don't know...
+---

+I don't know.
+At the end of the day, I won't sweat embellishing at a 1 or 2 level.
+I wouldn't be against doing a 3 (but I'd be nervous about it and study beforehand if I actually got the interview).
+Anything that's a 4 or above, I wouldn't do it unless it was that or not eat / go hardcore into debt / etc. I think that's pretty reasonable.

 ## The Examples